 Cross-Enterprise Document Sharing (XDS.b) Profile from Integrating Healthcare Enterprise initiative (IHE)

 Modern medical operation has large amount of healthcare information flow within the system.
-Throughout the age, many medical provider services and organizations have developed their own health information system and database to increase efficiency of operation in their medical services.
+Throughout the age, many medical service providers and organizations have developed their own health information system and database to increase efficiency of operation in their medical services.
 As the time past, information of individual patients has scattered amongst different systems.
-This become new challenge for healthcare enterprise to further enhance their medical service efficiency by sharing health information with other systems within healthcare industry domain
+This becomes a new challenge for healthcare enterprise to further enhance their medical service efficiency by sharing health information with other systems within healthcare industry domain

-IHE is an initiative by healthcare professionals and industry to improve the way health information systems in healthcare share information.
+IHE is an initiative by healthcare professionals and industry to improve the way health information systems in healthcare integrate and share information.
 IHE promotes the coordinated use of established standards such as HL7 and DICOM [11] to address specific clinical needs in support of optimal patient care.
-Systems developed in accordance with IHE communicate with one another better, are easier to implement, and enable care providers to use information more effectively.
+Systems developed in accordance with IHE integrate and communicate with one another better, are easier to implement, and enable healthcare providers to use information more effectively.
 This helps enable seamless and secure access to health information that is usable whenever and wherever needed.
 An IHE profile provides use of existing standards, specifications, tools, and services for interoperability.
 IHE also engages clinicians, health authorities, industries, and users to develop, test, and implement standards-based solutions to vital health information needs.
 [26] IHE provides convenient and reliable way of specifying a level of compliance to standards enough to successfully reach efficient interoperability.

-Amongst many profiles created by IHE, there is one major profile that serve to improve efficiency of health information sharing between different enterprises called “Cross-Enterprise Document Sharing Profile (XDS.b)” [27].
-The main goal of XDS.b profile is to allow enterprises that being a member of health document sharing network (called “XDS Affinity Domain”) to discover shared health document stored in the system of other enterprise via central registry (named “XDS Document Registry”).
-The XDS Document Registry register set of META-data attributes belong to each health documents to allow health information system to discover existing health document that stored within other organizations and able to systematically access the document using the information provided by META-data attributes.
-By specified format of transactions and method for each system to communicate with each other, XDS.b make sure that all the systems within the network can communicate with each other in the same way.
-This allow document consumer and user in the network to share health document with each other and put it to use as needed efficiently.
+Amongst many profiles created by IHE, there is one major profile that serve to improve efficiency of health information sharing between different enterprises called “Cross-Enterprise Document Sharing Profile (XDS.b)” [27] (Figure 1.
+Not should if you need to show this?).
+The main goal of XDS.b profile is to allow enterprises that being a member of health document sharing network (called “XDS Affinity Domain”) to discover shared health documents stored in the system of other institutions via central registry (named “XDS Document Registry”).
+The XDS Document Registry registers set of META-data attributes belong to each health documents to allow health information system to discover existing health document that stored within other organizations and able to systematically access the document using the information provided by META-data attributes.
+By specified format of transactions and method for each system to communicate with each other, XDS.b makes sure that all the systems within the network can communicate with each other in the same way.
+This allows document consumer and user in the network to share health documents with each other and put it to use as needed efficiently.